Elizabeth Aniskevich is an Associate at Cohen Milstein and a member of the firm’s Securities Litigation & Investor Protection practice group.

 - IntraLinks: $14 million settlement.
 Cohen Milstein was lead counsel in the class action securities fraud litigation, and one of the first securities class actions to be certified following the Supreme Court’s decision in Halliburton II.
 Ms. Aniskevich was involved in the class certification briefing and played a critical role in fact discovery, which included preparing for and taking more than 20 depositions and propounding extensive written discovery.

 - ITT Educational Services Securities Litigation: $16.96 million settlement.
 Cohen Milstein was lead counsel in a class action lawsuit against ITT Educational Services and two officers for alleged material misrepresentations and omissions concerning ITT's liabilities under certain risk-sharing agreements it had entered into with third-party student lenders of ITT student loans.
 Ms. Aniskevich wrote the complaint and opposed the motion to dismiss.

-- In re SanDisk Securities Litigation: Cohen Milstein represents shareholders in class action litigation alleging that SanDisk and certain individual defendants made false and misleading statements about SanDisk’s integration of a key corporate acquisition for its enterprise business, the breadth and quality of SanDisk’s enterprise business, and the strength of SanDisk’s enterprise sales team and strategy.
-The case is currently in discovery.
+- SanDisk Securities Litigation: Cohen Milstein represents shareholders in class action litigation alleging that SanDisk and certain individual defendants made false and misleading statements about SanDisk’s integration of a key corporate acquisition for its enterprise business, the breadth and quality of SanDisk’s enterprise business, and the strength of SanDisk’s enterprise sales team and strategy.
+The case is in discovery.

 - Schwartz v.
 Opus Bank: Cohen Milstein is Lead Counsel in this putative securities class action, alleging that certain directors and officers of this commercial bank misled investors by portraying an image of a disciplined and conservative approach to credit, underwriting, and credit controls.
 In March 2018, the U.S. District Court for the Central District of California granted preliminary approval of a $17 million settlement, and a hearing on final approval of the settlement is currently scheduled for July 2018.